GiuliaMantoan/GMantoan/content/authors/admin/_index.md

 ---
 I am a Ph.D student in Econometrics at Warwick Business School.
 My research interests are in forecasting and macroeconomics.
 In particular, I study density forecasting, its combination, calibration and comunication.
 My supervisors are Prof. Ana Beatriz Galvao and Prof. James Mitchell.
 Before starting my Ph.D I did reseach in the private sector, working as Junior Economist at Prometeia SPA, and studied Economics at Ca’ Foscari Univeristy in Venice.

-Currently I am a Ph.D. intern at Norges Bank in Oslo, Norway.
+During the 2019 I was a Ph.D. intern at Norges Bank in Oslo, Norway.